midas1214/ECE51216-SAT-Solver/README.md

 We tested the solver on:

-- Small manually created SAT cases.
 - Small manually created UNSAT cases.
 - SATLIB-style `uf20-91` satisfiable 3-SAT benchmarks.
 - SATLIB-style `uf50-218` satisfiable 3-SAT benchmarks.
+- SATLIB-style `uuf75-325` unsatisfiable 3-SAT benchmarks.

 The benchmark files used for testing are included in the `benchmarks/` directory.